 If you smoke, quitting will have a greater effect on your risk for heart attack than any other change in behavior you can make.
 People who quit smoking for one year will reduce their risk of heart attack by 50%.
 Statistically, women smokers have a more difficult time quitting than men.
-Smoke Free Women is the name of a website containing great information and resources for women who want to quit.
+Smoke-Free Women is the name of a website containing great information and resources for women who want to quit.
 Your doctor can also help.

 The heart, like any other muscle, needs regular exercise.
-30 minutes of physical activity (even walking) at least 5 times per week can help keep your heart muscle healthy, and can keep your blood vessels flexible and strong.
-Physical activity can also reduce risk factors related to high blood pressure, obesity and diabetes.
+30 minutes of physical activity (even walking) at least 5 times per week can help keep your heart muscle healthy and can keep your blood vessels flexible and strong.
+Physical activity can also reduce risk factors related to high blood pressure, obesity, and diabetes.

 Eating the right foods and the right portions of those foods is an important part of heart health.
-Like exercise, eating a healthy diet helps reduce a number of heart attack risk factors.
+Like exercise, eating a healthy diet helps reduce the number of heart attack risk factors.
 It can even help provide the energy for your increased physical activity.
-There is not a specific food, vitamin or supplement that is going to help you prevent a heart attack.
+There is not a specific food, vitamin, or supplement that is going to help you prevent a heart attack.
 Instead, eating healthy is about eating a combination of foods from different food groups.
 There are a number of online tools to help you plan your diet and choose the right foods.

 Limit alcohol use.

 If you don’t drink, don’t start.
 If you drink, it should be done in cautious moderation.
-You may have heard claims that one glass of beer or wine can have certain health benefits; but there is no evidence that any amount of alcohol is good for your heart.
+You may have heard claims that one glass of beer or wine can have certain health benefits, but there is no evidence that any amount of alcohol is good for your heart.
 It is well-known, however, that excessive alcohol use can raise your blood pressure and damage your heart.
 If you are pregnant or taking certain medications, you should not be drinking any amount of alcohol at all.